 - Year 1 & Year 2 – two free jumpers or cardigans (the school office will keep a record of free uniform issued therefore if you only wish to have one jumper or cardigan at a time, you can claim the other at a later date)

-In addition, pupils in receipt of a free school meal can attend our school run breakfast club from 7.50am each day free of charge – please see details on Wrap Around Care page.
+In addition, pupils in receipt of a free school meal can attend our school run breakfast club from 7.50am each day free of charge (subject to availability) – please see details on Wrap Around Care page.